UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 ```antlr
 IF expression[0] THEN expression[0] ELSE expression[0]
 ```
-Conditional expressions use the very common and familiar if-then-else syntax and semantics with one noteable unique quality.
+Conditional expressions use the very common and familiar if-then-else syntax and semantics with one notable unique quality.
 In Kaleidoscope every language construct is an expression, there are no statements.
 Expressions all produce a value.
 So the result of the conditional expression is the result of the sub expression selected based on the condition.
 The condition value is computed and if the result == 0.0 (false) the `else` expression